2021 Knife Sharpening Events:

 But a steel doesn’t actually remove much metal (if any at all) from your blade.
 That’s where sharpening comes in.
 This process involves shaving off metal to create a super-fine, like-new edge.
 And if something catastrophic happens to your knife, like deep nicks or a broken point, it’s likely the old edge will have to be ground off completely and a new edge created in the undamaged metal.

-The Savory Spoon will host the The Traveling Sharpener the 4th Thursday of June, July, August and September.
+The Savory Spoon will host the The Traveling Sharpener the second Saturday, May – August 9am – 1pm.
 Bring your favorite kitchen knives and get them sharpened at the Savory Spoon Cooking School in Ellison Bay.
 It is best for safety in the kitchen if you have a sharp knife, so now is the opportunity to get them sharpened by a professional.
 Start your summer right with the cutting edge and the perfect slice in your culinary world.
 Sharpen your knives regularly.
 Even the best knives will dull over time with regular use.
 A sharp knife is a safe knife.
 It is crucial to keep knives sharp so that they cut through food with less slippage.
 Knives, scissors and more!